 Atmospheric lighting and the wonderfully harmonious singing voices of Susie Gow and Laura Musco set the stage for 3 hours of utter magic.

-Debbie Green as Tituba, in her first role with Tilbourne Players, gave an extremely convincing performance as Rev Parris’ slave from Barbados who was asked by the girls to ‘conjure spirits’ in the woods, thus leading to her being the first to be accused of witchcraft, the full angst of her accusation being expertly delivered.
+Debbie Green as Tituba, in her first role with Tilbourne Players, gave an extremely convincing performance as Rev Parris’ slave from Barbados who was asked by the girls to ‘conjure spirits’.

-Ruth Ahmed’s Year 10 GCSE class from Woolmer Hill School (Ellie Leatherby, Josie Waters, Jess de Souza and Grace McCarthy-Holland) convincingly played the ‘bewitched girls’, again in a manner belying their age, their perfectly executed hysteria never once verging towards the comedic.
+While the director's own Year 10 GCSE class from Woolmer Hill School (Ellie Leatherby, Josie Waters, Jess de Souza and Grace McCarthy-Holland) convincingly played the ‘bewitched girls’.

-To conclude, Ruth Ahmed’s inspired direction of a team of consummate actors, was assisted by atmospheric and evocative lighting (Robert Barnard); a pared down set, consisting of the clever use of only eight blocks (allowing Miller’s storytelling to do the work) to depict the bed, the chairs in the courtroom and the furniture in the Proctor house; the inclusion of beautifully harmonised period hymns (sympathetically arranged by Susie Gow) and finally visually authentic costumes (overseen by Sara Wilson-Soppitt) giving a subtle period authenticity.
+To conclude, Ruth Ahmed’s inspired direction was assisted by atmospheric and evocative lighting (Robert Barnard); a pared down set, consisting of the clever use of only eight blocks (allowing Miller’s storytelling to do the work) to depict the bed, the chairs in the courtroom and the furniture in the Proctor house; the inclusion of beautifully harmonised period hymns (sympathetically arranged by Susie Gow) and finally visually authentic costumes (overseen by Sara Wilson-Soppitt) giving a subtle period authenticity.